Find how to get from Vancouver to Victoria, BC:

 1) Evaluate what increasing competition in the wireless industry means for you as the consumer?
 (5/10 Marks)

-Understandably, the major cellphone service providers still provide better coverage and a full spectrum of services – overall value package with store accessibility, online platform/account management, and perks like free Spotify or content streaming.
-However, at least now you have lower cost cellphone plans for students and budget cellphone plan options available to you!
+Understandably, the major cellphone service providers still provide better coverage and a full spectrum of services – the overall value package with store accessibility, online platform/account management, and perks like free Spotify or content streaming.
+However, at least now you have lower cost cellphone plans in Canada for students and budget cellphone plan options available to you!
 The increase in competition have also notably resulted in better customer service and customer policies at the three incumbent cellular service providers in Canada such as Rogers.
+The result of competition also has reduce the costs of Vancouver cellphone plans at Rogers, Telus, and Bell. (and at their subsidiaries.)

 2) Evaluate if the increased competition with student phone plans have been effective?
 Explain your reasons.
 (5/10 Marks)